 Treatment depends on the size and location of the skin cancer, how far it has spread, and your overall health.
 Some squamous cell skin cancers may be more difficult to treat.

 You can ease the stress of illness by joining a cancer support group.
 Sharing with others who have common experiences and problems can help you not feel alone.

 How well a person does depends on many things, including how soon the cancer was diagnosed, the location, and whether or not you have a weakened immune system.
 Most of these cancers are cured when treated early.

 Some squamous cell cancers may return.
 There is also a risk that squamous cell skin cancer may spread to other parts of the body.

 Call for an appointment with your health care provider if you have a sore or spot on your skin that changes in:

-Other important facts to help you avoid too much sun exposure:
+Other measures to help you avoid too much sun exposure:

 Habif TP.
 Premalignant and malignant nonmelanoma skin tumors.
 In: Habif TP, ed.
 Clinical Dermatology: A Color Guide to Diagnosis and Therapy.
 6th ed.
 Philadelphia, PA: Elsevier; 2016:chap 21.